Brooke Pinto: Early life and education

 Born in Greenwich, Connecticut, Pinto is the daughter of James Pinto, a private equity investor who heads MVC Capital.
 She attended Cornell University and completed a degree in business and hospitality administration.
 She then moved to Washington, D.C. to attend Georgetown University Law School, where she earned a Juris Doctor in 2017.
-While at Georgetown Law, Pinto worked with the Washington Legal Clinic for the Homeless and Georgetown University School of Medicine, where she helped to address the intersectionality of health and legal issues.

 Career

 After graduating from law school, Pinto worked for Attorney General for the District of Columbia Karl Racine through a one-year fellowship, after which he hired her as assistant attorney general for policy and legislative affairs.
 She helped craft legislation to address hate crimes and deceptive charity practices.
-She left the role after one year to launch her campaign for Council of the District of Columbia.
+She left that position after one year to launch her campaign for Council of the District of Columbia.

 2020 campaign for the D.C.
 Council

 June 2020 Primary Election

 In February 2020, Pinto announced her candidacy for Ward 2 Councilmember after incumbent Jack Evans resigned amidst an ethics scandal.
 Evans resigned before his colleagues could potentially expel him.
 As with other candidates, Pinto ran in the primary election for the Democratic nomination and the special election to fill the remainder of Evans' term.

 Pinto was the last entrant into a crowded field that included Evans (who filed to run in both the primary and special elections just ten days after he resigned following multiple ethics violations).
 Pinto touted that she was the only candidate with business, tax, and legislative experience, which was needed in the wake of the COVID-19 pandemic.
 Karl Racine endorsed her campaign.

 In early polls, Pinto trailed behind opponents with only two to three percent of the vote.
 However, after the Washington Post editorial board endorsed Pinto, claiming that she would provide a "needed new start," she began to gain momentum.

 Pinto garnered support from Senator Richard Blumenthal, for whom she had previously interned, and to whom her father had donated $7,800 as well as Joe Kennedy III, who previously received $12,800 in donations from her father James Pinto.

 Pinto pulled off a surprise victory, earning 28 percent of the vote in a field of eight candidates listed on the ballot and ultimately winning the Democratic primary by about 300 votes.

 Following her June 2020 primary election victory, Washington City Paper reported that Pinto had never previously voted in a DC election.
 Among Ward 2 candidates, she had the lowest share of D.C. contributors and the most money from out-of-state donors.
 Pinto was the only candidate who did not participate in D.C.'s Fair Elections public financing program, which allowed her to self-fund $45,000 for her campaign.
 Pinto's funding of her campaign has been subject to scrutiny for allegations of campaign finance violations.
 However, those allegations have been dismissed by the DC Office of Campaign Finance.